-Philadelphia Eagles quarterback Michael Vick used the occasion of his team's three-game October nosedive to gather his teammates behind closed doors last week in an attempt to hash out their woes.
+Philadelphia Eagles quarterback Michael Vick used the occasion of his team's three-game October nosedive to bring his teammates behind closed doors last week in an attempt to hash out their woes.

-After a 28-13 loss to the New Orleans Saints on Monday night -- the Eagles' fourth straight loss and fifth in six games to drop their record to 3-5 -- Vick just might be running out of time as a starting quarterback.
+After a 28-13 loss to the New Orleans Saints on Monday night -- the Eagles' fourth consecutive defeat and fifth in six games, dropping their record to 3-5 -- Vick might be running out of time as a starting quarterback.

 The Eagles turned two Saints turnovers -- a Brees fumble on a sack by Brandon Graham and a fumbled kickoff by Travaris Cadet -- into 10 points early in the third quarter to narrow a 21-3 deficit to 21-13.
 The touchdown came on a 77-yard connection between Vick and DeSean Jackson, who was wide open after a Vick bootleg fake.

-Brees settled down the Saints on the next series, directing a 10-play, 70-yard drive that ended with a six-yard pass to Jimmy Graham and a 28-13 lead with 1:20 left in the third quarter.
+Brees settled down the Saints on the next series, directing a 10-play, 70-yard drive that ended with a 6-yard pass to Jimmy Graham.
+The touchdown gave Orleans a 28-13 lead with 1:20 left in the third quarter.

-NOTES: Former Saints safety Steve Gleason, who is battling Lou Gehrig's disease, was taken from the Superdome to a local hospital in an ambulance after collapsing in a suite.
-He was reported to be in good condition after the game. ...
-Brees extended his NFL record of throwing a TD pass in consecutive games to 51 games. ...
-Eagles reserve defensive end Darryl Tapp missed the game to be in Philadelphia with his wife, Tiffany, for the birth of their first child. ...
-The Eagles lost right tackle Todd Herremans with an ankle injury in the second quarter, adding to their offensive line woes. ...
-Going scoreless in the first quarter, the Eagles have scored a total of seven points in the first quarter over eight games.
+NOTES: Eagles reserve defensive end Darryl Tapp missed the game to be in Philadelphia with his wife, Tiffany, for the birth of their first child. ...
+The Eagles lost right tackle Todd Herremans to an ankle injury in the second quarter, adding to their offensive line woes. ...
+After going scoreless in the first quarter, the Eagles have scored seven points in the first quarter over their eight games this year.